tfenz/oeffimonitor/README.md

 # Notes to this fork:
 Again, kisses to metalab <3 for providing an open source project perfectly suited for our purposes at Café Max.
 My adaptions are not meant as an improvement but a specification to suit the needs of the specific implementation in Café Max like display size, station...
-If you're interested in this project, I suggest to seek for the roots: [Metalab/oeffimonitor](https://github.com/Metalab/oeffimonitor). tfenz
+If you're interested in this project, I suggest using the origin at: [Metalab/oeffimonitor](https://github.com/Metalab/oeffimonitor). tfenz

 # Öffimonitor